 Tip # 4 – Make as many pre-prepared meals that you can just heat and eat – you can either pre-make them yourself and freeze or if you get really desperate then you can get meals like Back Country Cuisine – where you simply add boiling water, leave for 5-10 minutes and then eat.

 If you have a freezer add things like pre-made casseroles, pies, lasagne, curries etc. Make sure the meals have plenty of carbs – pasta, rice, potatoes, bread for energy and plenty of volume to fill up tummies!

-If you have limited fridge/freezer space, then there are some fresh foods that store better than others without refrigeration – for example; potatoes, onions, garlic, sweet potatoes, oranges, beetroot, carrots, firm tomatoes, lemons, eggs.
+If you have limited fridge/freezer space, then there are some fresh foods that store better than others without refrigeration – for example; potatoes, onions, garlic, sweet potatoes, beetroot, pumpkin, carrots, firm tomatoes, apples, oranges, limes, lemons, eggs, cabbage.
+Cabbage is best stowed wrapped in newspaper, and just peel off a leaf at a time as opposed to cutting through the layers.
 Check them regularly and chuck out or eat anything before they go off.

 If you are boiling water for pasta, then use the water to hard boil some eggs in after you have finished cooking the pasta.

-Tinned vegetables are good in stir-fries – think corn, tomatoes, mushrooms, beans etc – Tip # 5 – taste everything to make sure you like them before buying up loads of tins.
+Tinned vegetables are good in stir-fries – think corn, tomatoes, mushrooms – in pasta on pizza or fried with garlic & cream, beans etc. Tinned tomatoes make a great salsa, tinned chick peas for making hummus – Tip # 5 – taste everything to make sure you like them before buying up loads of tins.